- Positive Cashflow

 Figuring out your breakeven point

-It carries utmost importance to know when your business will make profits.
+It carries the utmost importance to know when your business will make profits.
 It will act as your target to reach in future transactions.
 Negative cash flow with negative profits will be a deadly combination, so try and maintain your cash flow while keeping an eye on making profits.

 The process to calculate the breakeven point is as follows: